What Is a Meyer Lemon and How Is It Different From a Regular Lemon?

 Meyer lemons are available in stores between December and May.
 Their limited season and fragile skin (which makes them more difficult to ship) naturally makes them more expensive and harder to get your hands on than regular lemons.

 Though the season may be short, you can easily extend it with the help of your freezer.
-To freeze Meyer lemon juice for later use, freeze the juice into ice cube trays.
+To freeze Meyer lemon juice for later use, freeze the juice in ice cube trays.
 Transfer the cubes to a freezer-safe bag and store for up to six months.
 You can also preserve zested peels by drying them in the sun and adding them to salts, cures, and marinades.

 Where to Buy Meyer Lemons